-To make a\indexit{gravitational collapse!condition for} star of a given mass $M_\ast$ from a gas with temperature $T_{\rm c}$, gravity must overcome the pressure support; this means that [the protostellar\indexit{protostellar cloud} cloud must have a] radius $R_{\rm c} \simgreat 2 \times 10^4$~astronomical units (AU; [see the argumentation around Eq.~\ref{eqlh:rofm}]).\activity{Compare a size of $R_{\rm c} \simgreat 2 \times 10^4$~astronomical units to distances between stars in star-forming regions.
-Express that distance in light years and in parsecs, and compare those to the distances to the nearest stars for the present-day Sun.} \activity{Another way of formulating Eq.~(\ref{eqlh:rofm}) is to say that the mass of the cloud must exceed a certain value.
-Reformulate Eq.~(\ref{eqlh:rofm}) as function of cloud temperature $T_{\rm c}$, cloud density $n_{\rm c}$, and stellar mass $M_\ast$ (Note: this is similar to what is known as the Jeans Mass, which is commonly derived from energy imbalance or by a comparison of sound and free-fall time scales in a perturbation analysis).
-This shows that $M_\ast \sim f M_\odot T_{\rm c}^{3/2}/n_{\rm c}^{1/2} $.
-Derive the value of the constant $f\approx 2$ assuming, for simplicity, that the gas consists predominantly of molecular hydrogen.
+To make a\indexit{gravitational!collapse!condition for} star of a given mass $M_\odot$ from a gas with temperature $T_{\rm c}$, gravity must overcome the pressure support; this means that [the protostellar\indexit{protostellar!cloud} cloud must have a] radius $R_{\rm c} \simgreat 2 \times 10^4$~astronomical units (AU; [see the argumentation around Eq.~\ref{eqlh:rofm}]).\activity{{\em Show:} Compare the critical protostellar cloud radius $R_{\rm c}(M_\odot) \simgreat 2 \times 10^4$~astronomical units to distances between stars in star-forming regions such as the Orion Nebula.
+Express that distance in light years and in parsecs, and compare those to the distances to the nearest stars for the present-day Sun. \mylabel{act:criticalcloud}} We see pre-stellar dense concentrations of this size with properties such that they are likely to be on the verge of gravitational collapse.
+As these cloud cores have sizes $\sim 10^6$ times larger than the final radius of any resulting star, it is clear that virtually all of the angular momentum of the initial cloud must be transferred somewhere else; in general, it must be to a circumstellar disk.
+In this\indexit{accretion disk!angular momentum transfer} way, the formation of stars necessarily leaves behind material which can in principle form planets.'' \sactivity{$\circledS$ {\em Show:} Another way of formulating Eq.~(\ref{eqlh:rofm}) is to say that the mass of the cloud must exceed a certain value. (a) Reformulate Eq.~(\ref{eqlh:rofm}) as function of cloud temperature $T_{\rm c}$, cloud density $n_{\rm c}$, and stellar mass $M_\ast$ (Note: this is similar to what is known as the Jeans Mass, which is commonly derived from energy imbalance or by a comparison of sound and free-fall time scales in a perturbation analysis).
+This shows that $M_\ast \sim f M_\odot T_{\rm c}^{3/2}/n_{\rm c}^{1/2} $. (b) Derive the value of the constant $f\approx 2$ assuming, for simplicity, that the gas consists predominantly of molecular hydrogen.